Good Looking Guys: Jake Lee's leadership (2023–2024)

 At NOAH Sunny Voyage 2023 on February 4, Jack Morris and Jake Lee picked up a victory over then-time GHC Heavyweight Champion Kaito Kiyomiya and Yoshiki Inamura.
 Morris scored the pin over Kiyomiya and challenged him to a title match on further notice.
 On the first night of the Noah Star Navigation 2023 from February 5, Lee, Morris and Greene fell short to Kaito Kiyomiya, Naomichi Marufuji and Takashi Sugiura.
 At Noah Great Voyage in Osaka 2023 on February 12, Kiyomiya successfully defended the GHC Heavyweight Championship against Morris, just to be laid a challenge by Jake Lee the same night.
 On the second night of the Star Navigation event from March 9, 2023, Jake Lee and Anthony Greene defeated Kaito Kiyomiya and Atsushi Kotoge in tag team action.
 At Noah Great Voyage in Yokohama 2023 on March 19, Jack Morris and Anthony Greene outmatched Naomichi Marufuji and El Hijo de Dr. Wagner Jr., and Jake Lee defeated Kaito Kiyomiya to win the GHC Heavyweight Championship.
 On the same night it was also revealed that Tadasuke defected from Kongo to join the unit and YO-HEY was also presented as a new member.
 At Noah Green Journey in Sendai 2023 on April 16, Anthony Greene defeated Taishi Ozawa in singles competition, Tadasuke and YO-HEY defeated Yoshinari Ogawa and Eita to become the new GHC Junior Heavyweight Tag Team Champions, Jack Morris unsuccessfully challenged El Hijo de Dr. Wagner Jr. for the GHC National Championship and Jake Lee secured his first defense of the GHC Heavyweight Championship on that respective reign.
 He then received a title challenge from Naomichi Marufuji for Noah Majestic 2023 on May 4 from which he emerged victorious.
 At the same event, Jack Morris, Anthony Greene, Tadasuke and Yo-Hey defeated Sean Legacy, Stallion Rogers and Los Golpeadores (Dragón Bane and Alpha Wolf) in eight-man tag team competition.
 At Noah Great Journey in Nagoya 2023 on June 17, Jack Morris, Tadasuke and Yo-Hey defeated Stinger (Chris Ridgeway and Daga) and Sean Legacy in six-man tag team action.
 At the 2023 edition of the N-1 Victory, Jake Lee and Jack Morris competed in the A Block, failing to qualify for the finals.
 At Noah Grand Ship In Nagoya 2023 on September 24, Yo-Hey and Tadasuke defeated Hajime Ohara and Shuji Kondo, Jack Morris and Anthony Greene defeated Real (Timothy Thatcher and Saxon Huxley) to win the GHC Tag Team Championship and Jake Lee defeated Go Shiozaki to retain the GHC Heavyweight Championship.
-At Noah Demolition Stage In Fukuoka 2023 on October 28, Anthony Greene and LJ Cleary fell short to Kaito Kiyomiya and Ryohei Oiwa, Yo-Hey and Tadasuke unsuccessfully challenged Los Golpeadores (Dragón Bane and Alpha Wolf) for the GHC Junior Heavyweight Tag Team Championship, Jack Morris defeated El Hijo de Dr. Wagner Jr. to win the GHC National Championship and Jake Lee ropped the GHC Heavyweight Championship to Kenoh.
+At Noah Demolition Stage In Fukuoka 2023 on October 28, Anthony Greene and LJ Cleary fell short to Kaito Kiyomiya and Ryohei Oiwa, Yo-Hey and Tadasuke unsuccessfully challenged Los Golpeadores (Dragón Bane and Alpha Wolf) for the GHC Junior Heavyweight Tag Team Championship, Jack Morris defeated El Hijo de Dr. Wagner Jr. to win the GHC National Championship and Jake Lee dropped the GHC Heavyweight Championship to Kenoh.